Home How to Grow a Home-Based Business How-To Guides Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 Tip: Pair colors with lighting and textures for maximum psychological effect.

-• Floating shelves above your desk
+• Floating shelves above desks

 8. Engage the Senses: Sound and Scent Matter